-Nested Artboards can speed up your workflow by allowing you to reuse common animations.
-Any changes made to the source Artboard will be reflected across any of the Nested Artboards.
+Nested Artboards can speed up your workflow by allowing you to reuse animations and State Machines.
+Any changes made to the source Artboard will be reflected across any of the Nested Artboards

 As you add additional animations to a nested artboard, animations begin to mix together.
 This mixing is important, especially when multiple animations share keyed properties.
 Without adjusting this value, your nested artboard may not playback your animations in the way you want.

 By default, any animation added to a nested artboard starts with a mix value of 100%.
 You can adjust this value in design mode, or in a specific animation by setting keys.
 Note that an animation that has a non-zero mix value will always be mixing with other animations, regardless if it has a play key set or not.

 To ensure the correct animation is playing, ensure that you key the mix value for the desired animation to 100% and all other animations have a mix of 0%.

 If you intend to use a Nested Artboard as a component, you should expose inputs that the main artboard can see.
 This allows you to control Nested Artboards with Other Nested Artboards using a main State Machine.

 Exposing an Input allows the parent artboard to access and manipulate it.
 To do this, select the desired input, then check the expose to main artboard option in the inspector.

 After creating a nested artboard, you’ll see any exposed inputs in the Inspector via the options panel and in the Inputs panel.

 Exposed inputs can found in the Inputs panel, or in the inspector.
 You can use them through a listeners, an event, or by keying them on a timeline.